swcarpentry/DEPRECATED-boot-camps/python/dont_repeat_yourself/Readme.md

 **Based on Lecture Materials By: Milad Fatenejad and Katy Huff**

-We will  continue with one of the most important principles of programming: "Don't repeat yourself".
+We will continue with one of the most important principles of programming:
+"Don't repeat yourself".
 We will see how instead of copying and pasting statements with slight modifications we can use loops.
+Adding conditionals allows a loop to do slightly different things each time.
 Then we will learn how functions allow us to pack sections of code into reusable parts.
+Finally, we'll see how to use modules that are a collection of related functions and how to make our modules so we can reuse functions across different projects.
 We will finish with a lot of interesting and sometime challenging examples and exercises.

 Pasting into iPython
 ====================